 How Do They Impact Remote Online Notarization?

-For instance, certain states may require notaries to undergo additional certification to conduct RON, or they might have specific standards regarding the technologies used.
-These variations can impact the feasibility of using RON for real estate transactions across state lines.
-However, most RON platforms are designed to comply with the laws of multiple states, ensuring that documents notarized online are legally recognized across jurisdictions, provided they meet the respective state requirements.
+For instance, one particular state may request that notaries get an additional certification to perform RON, or they might have specific standards regarding the technologies being used.
+These disparities may affect the possibility of using RON for real estate transactions across state boundaries.
+Nevertheless, the majority of RON platforms do their best to comply with the laws of various states, making it possible for online notarized documents to be valid in several jurisdictions, and that is on the condition that they are consistent with the respective state requirements.

 Can a Document Notarized Online Be Disputed in Court, and How Are Such Disputes Handled?